 A common question I get is “How do you paint a pet’s face?”
 In this blog post, I’ll share how I do it step-by-step.
-Note: for the purpose of simplicity, I’m talking mainly about tones in this blog post and not levels or hues.
+Note: for the purpose of simplicity, I’m talking mainly about tones in this blog post.

 It can be overwhelming to sit in front of a blank canvas when we think about painting a pet’s face as a complete painting.
 Instead, I invite you to try my process of breaking it down into sections: